Mentoring, motivating and guiding

 Degree plans and transfer maps

 Want to know more about prerequisites, coursework and degree requirements for your program?
-Check out sample degree plans:
+Check out sample degree plans on our Degrees and Areas of Study page.

 What careers can I choose as an English major?